 Over four kilometers of park stretch alongside the peaceful Ogawa River, and along the riverbank are the cherry blossom trees that grow as far as the eye can see.

-According to the most recent count, there are about 4,500 cherry trees around the park, which makes it great for picnics, jogging, walking, or just hanging out with friends and family.
+According to a recent count, there are about 4,500 cherry trees around the park, which makes it great for picnics, jogging, walking, or just hanging out with friends and family.